hashicorp/nomad/website/source/docs/drivers/external/lxc.html.md

 ## Client Configuration

-~> Only use this section for pre-0.9 releases of Nomad.
+-> Only use this section for pre-0.9 releases of Nomad.
 If you are using Nomad 0.9 or above, please see [plugin options][plugin-options]

-The `lxc` driver has the following [client configuration options](/docs/configuration/client.html#options):
+The `lxc` driver has the following [client-level options][client_options]:

 * `lxc.enable` - The `lxc` driver may be disabled on hosts by setting this option to `false` (defaults to `true`).